So you're curious? The best way to learn how to play is to find a game in your area on the Play page.

 - When playing with five or more players per team, each team is allowed only one goalkeeper inside the key.
 These goalkeepers may not score for their own team, but may defend.

 - Key violations in goalkeeper games (10+ players), are all penalized as one minute suspensions.
 In addition, non-goalkeeper players who enter the key but do not touch the ball are suspended for 30 seconds.

-- Goalkeepers (when applicable) have full contact with each other within the key.
+- Goalkeepers (when applicable) have full open-hand contact with each other within the key.
 Striking, grappling, and contact above the neck is prohibited.
 (Think of it like boxing out in basketball or offensive line in American Football)

 - Contact between players (goalkeepers excluded) is minimal.
 ‘Go for the ball, not the player’.
 Stationary picks or screens are allowed.